Run PDF Validation

 ]

-The text_run_update function modifies properties of individual pde_text_run elements after they are parsed from the page.
+The "text_run_update" function modifies properties of individual "pde_text_run" elements immediately after they are parsed from the PDF stream.
+A "pde_text_run" is a continuous segment of characters with uniform visual properties, such as font or size.

 • text_line_baseline_ratio